-It was supposed to be the start of our married life but, if anything, it was a disaster.
+It was supposed to be the start of our married life but it was a disaster.

-Over the following few years, I was diagnosed with different conditions and syndromes by numerous physicians, brain doctors and cardiologists, too.
+Over the following few years, I was diagnosed with different conditions and syndromes by numerous physicians, brain doctors and cardiologists.

-I struggled to cope with the physical side effects and it caused a strain on my mental health as well.
+I struggled to cope with the physical side effects and it caused a strain on my mental health, too.

 In January 2017, my anxiety got really bad and I had a severe anxiety attack at work.
 I hit rock bottom.

-'We'll get through this together,' Wayne promised me.
+'We'll get through this together,' Wayne promised.